Recipes from Italy

 ciaramicola cake recipe step 2

-Next, pour in the Alchermes liqueur, the key ingredient that gives the Ciaramicola cake its distinctive red color and delicate floral aroma.
-Stir well to combine until the batter is evenly colored.
+Next, add the Alchermes liqueur, the ingredient that gives Ciaramicola its distinctive red color and delicate aromatic flavor.
+Mix until the batter is evenly tinted and well combined.

 ciaramicola cake recipe step 3

-Step 3) - Mix the flour with the baking powder.
-Then sift it to remove any lumps, and gradually add it to the batter.
-Stir constantly to make sure it's well incorporated and no dry spots remain.
+Step 3) - In a separate bowl, mix the flour with the baking powder.
+Sift the mixture to remove any lumps, then gradually add it to the batter.
+Stir gently but thoroughly, making sure no dry pockets remain and the mixture is smooth.

 Bake the Cake